Interested In Booking A Cheap Business Or First Class Ticket To Singapore?

 - Cure – This modern European restaurant features high-quality British and Irish cuisine paired with excellent wines in a casual environment.
 The affordable menu changes monthly based on seasonal ingredients, so there are new flavors to sample every time you visit Singapore.

-- Old Chang Kee – Established in the 1950s, this famous snack food chain is known for its curry puffs.
+- Old Chang Kee – Old Chang Kee – Travelers search cheap deals on flights and hotels because they do their research and book ahead of time.
+Keep that spirit and dine at Old Chang Kee for the best bang for your buck.
+Established in the 1950s, this famous snack food chain is known for its curry puffs.
 The menu also includes other local snacks like spring rolls, yam cakes, chili crab puffs, fried cuttlefish, fish fillets, and chicken nuggets.
 There are 80 locations across Singapore, as well as 3 in China, 2 in Malaysia, 4 in Indonesia, and 3 in the Philippines.

 - Ya Kun Kaya Toast – Visit this iconic Singapore chain for a classic Singaporean breakfast any time of the day.
 The signature dish is kaya toast with boiled eggs and coffee.
 Founded in 1944, there are now over 40 locations across Singapore, and locations in China, Indonesia, Japan, Myanmar, South Korea, Taiwan, and the Philippines.
 These eateries have a retro ambience.